giantswarm/docs/src/content/general/architecture/openstack/index.md

 ### Components

-There are three types of components running in the management cluster.
-The first one is the "operators" that extend the API allowing us to manage new entities (like a Cluster or an App) as if they were built-in resources.
-Second ones are the admission controllers that validate and default the resources our customer manage in the platform.
-Last one are the operations services (monitoring, security, ...) that enable our staff to maintain all the workload cluster and applications up and running seamlessly.
+There are three types of components running in the management cluster: the operators, the admission controllers and the operational services.
+The first one, operators, extend the API allowing our customers to manage new entities (like a Cluster or an App) as if they were built-in resources.
+The second one, admission controllers, validate and default the resources to make better the user experience.
+And the last one, the operational services like monitoring or security, enable our staff to maintain all the workload cluster and applications up and running securely and seamlessly.

 #### Organization operator